juma-paul/trenCLI/README.md

-# Trencli
+# TrenCLI

-Trencli is a command-line web scraper built with Node.js that balances simplicity and functionality.
+**TrenCLI** is a command-line web scraper built with Node.js that balances simplicity and functionality.
 It’s designed to be easy to understand, yet powerful enough to handle real-world scraping tasks — all from your terminal.

 Whether you're pulling data for research, automation, or just tinkering, Trencli gives you a clean, configurable, and respectful way to interact with the web.